Workplace support strategies

-There are many simple actions that will minimise the impact of daily operations and effectively support your employee.
+There are many simple actions you can take to minimise the impact on daily operations and support your employee.

 Agreeing some time off work will be one of your employee’s most pressing needs.
 They should try to give you advance notice so you can arrange cover if necessary, but this may not always be possible.

 People living with and after cancer will need to attend medical appointments.
 Some may need to stay in hospital for treatment.
 They may also benefit from receiving complementary therapies and may need time off for these appointments too.

 Sick leave and Statutory Sick Pay

 Your organisation should have clear policies about sick leave – this forms an essential part of an employment contract.
 Your sick leave policy should include information on how time off for medical appointments is dealt with.
 However, you may need to exercise your discretion occasionally, depending on the number and frequency of appointments your employee needs to attend.

 Employers are obliged to pay Statutory Sick Pay (SSP) to qualifying employees who are off sick for four or more days in a row, including weekends and holidays.
 It is not payable for the first three days in any period of entitlement but after that, it is payable for up to 28 weeks at a weekly rate.

 When SSP is due to end, your employee should check their entitlement to Employment and Support Allowance (ESA).
 This benefit provides financial help to people who are unable to work because of illness or disability.
 It also provides personalised support to those who are able to work.

 For more information about SSP and ESA, call 0800 055 6688 if you live in England, Scotland or Wales (0800 012 1888 for Welsh language), or 0800 220 674 if you live in Northern Ireland.
 You can also visit gov.uk, or nidirect.gov.uk if you live in Northern Ireland.